semibroiled/news-topic-aggregator/README.md

 The application is a bit bloated perhaps and hence slow.
 The first few dozen runs it wasn't really like that.
 It just sort of happened.

 I suspect exporting PYTHONPATH temporarily so many times might have done something, or just that the runtime itself is slow due to many unoptimized elements.

+Not to mention, I am running HF locally instead of calling via API.
+As I was coding trying to march past depreceated commands, I eventually ran into a problem where internal method calls I have no control over are hindering code execution.
+This is beyond the scope of this project, and thus I have decided to run it locally instead.

 #### Sanitized Inputs